richintheflow/Vim4Writing/README.md

 # Vim4Writing

-It contains the .vimrc file with the basic configuration to write a novel  with a 75 characters soft auto wrap configuration and a word count line    added at the bottom.
-The line counting is also configured to see a total paragraph in one line.
-It helps to format the text.

-It also contains 3 thesaurus and 3 dictionaries in French, English and     Spanish.
+The package includes a .vimrc file with essential settings tailored for novel writing.
+It features a 75-character soft wrap configuration, along with a word count display at the bottom of the screen.
+The word count also includes a line that aggregates the total number of words in the current paragraph, making it easier to manage and format your text.

+Additionally, the setup comes with three dictionaries (French, English, and Spanish) and three thesauruses (French, English, and Spanish), ensuring comprehensive language support.

-Vim4Writing is the ideal vim configuration to write novels and prose.
+Vim4Writing is the ideal Vim configuration for writing novels and prose.

 'F3' no spell configuration
 'F4' French dictionary activated